 routes.

-The first parameter is the url for the route.
+The first parameter is the URL for the route.
 Routes can contain placeholders such as {username}

-After the url comes the closure, where we place our actual route logic.
-In this example, the closure uses three parameters - a placeholder variable, the request object (which contains all the information from the client request) and the response object (which is used to build the response that the server sends back to the client).
+After the URL comes the closure, where we place our actual route logic.
+In this example, the closure uses three parameters - a placeholder variable, the request object (which contains all the information from the client request), and the response object (which is used to build the response that the server sends back to the client).
 These parameters can vary from route to route.
 Behind the scenes, PHP-DI will intelligently inject the proper services and variables into the closure--more on that in a bit.

 In the example above, we use the username